reruo321/OS-Self-Study/_Appendix/Linux/File Locking/README.md

 If a record lock is not mandatory, it must be advisory.

 ## 2. Mandatory Locking
-**Mandatory locking** is a lock in which the OS enforces the file locking.
+**Mandatory locking** is a lock in which the kernel enforces the file locking.
 Unlike advisory locking, it does not require any cooperation between processes sharing the same file.

 Warning: The Linux implementation of mandatory locking is unreliable. ([Reference](https://man7.org/linux/man-pages/man2/fcntl.2.html))
 ### Setting